bbenz/ai-driven-development-workshop/0 - Workshop Prerequisites.md

-Thank you for registering for the workshop "AI-Driven Development: Enhancing Java with the Latest AI Innovations."
-To ensure a smooth and productive session, please make sure the following prerequisites are completed before the workshop:
+This repo is a companioon for the workshop "AI-Driven Development: Enhancing Java with the Latest AI Innovations."
+To ensure a smooth and productive session, please make sure the following prerequisites are completed before beginning the workshop:

 1. JDK: